Last Updated on February 8, 2021

 Instead of clumps of cereal-sugar sticking together, each grain and seed is crispy and coated with a hint of honey or syrup.
-Granola therefore usually does not taste horribly sweet, but gets its special flavor by e.g. seeds, nuts, or also coconut flakes and spices.
+These grains therefore usually do not taste horribly sweet, but get their special flavor by e.g. seeds, nuts, or also coconut flakes and spices.

 Granola vs. oatmeal

-Granola is also made from oats, but contains a number of other ingredients such as nuts, seeds and natural flavor.
-In addition, granola is often sweetened with syrup or honey.
+Granola is also made from oats but contains a number of other ingredients such as nuts, seeds, and natural flavor.
+In addition, this healthier option is often sweetened with syrup or honey.
 All these ingredients are then usually baked or roasted to give the breakfast cereal a crispy consistency.

-How to make a crispy healthy granola at home?
+How to make crispy healthy granola at home?

-Ok, let’s look a bit closer at the main components of an easy homemade granola.
+Ok, let's look a bit closer at the main components of easy homemade granola.

 Many oats: Regular oat flakes (optionally also wheat or spelt flakes) should make up the majority of the mixture.
-They are high-fiber, high-protein, low-fat foods and put far less strain on your wallet than many exotic cereals.
+They are high-fiber, high-protein, low-fat foods and put far less strain on your wallet than many exotic kinds of cereal.
 Avoid instant flakes, as they are not only highly processed but they would also dissolve when baking in the oven.

-Low sugar: Possible clean eating sweeteners are date syrup, coconut blossom sugar, honey, or maple syrup.
-I prefer to use date syrup but still try to keep it at a minimum.
-The great thing about date syrup is that it’s made from pure fruits (dates) and many of the nutrients are retained.
-It has also a low glycemic index avoiding the spike in blood sugar, which is crucial to our body’s regulation of blood glucose.
+Low sugar: Possible clean eating sweeteners are date paste, date syrup, coconut blossom sugar, honey, or maple syrup.
+I prefer to use the ultimate all natural date paste.
+If I use date syrup or Maple syrup I try to keep it at a minimum.
+The great thing about date paste is that it's made from pure fruits (dates) and many of the nutrients are retained.
+It has also a low glycemic index avoiding the spike in blood sugar, which is crucial to our body's regulation of blood glucose.

-Important: As sweeteners caramelize easily in the oven and hold the mixture together, a totally sugar free granola will not bring you the wished baking results.
+Important: As sweeteners caramelize easily in the oven and hold the mixture together, totally sugar-free granola will not bring you the wished baking results.

 But there is more…

-Dried fruits (optional): Dried cranberries, mango pieces, cherries, prunes or raisins, fit also well in a granola recipe.
-Thanks to the fruit’s own sweetness, you can use dried fruits as natural sweetener.
+Dried fruits (optional): Dried cranberries, mango pieces, dried cherries, prunes or raisins, fit also well in a granola recipe.
+Thanks to the fruit's own sweetness, you can use dried fruits as a natural sweetener.

 Whipping up your own at home is quick and super easy.
 It also makes your kitchen smell like heaven.

-I’ve divided my ingredients in two parts which you have to mix separately for best results.
+I've divided my ingredients into two parts which you have to mix separately for best results.
 The two photos below visualize the main ingredients each.

 - Prep Time: 10